-Everything You Need to Know About Data Transfers Under the GDPR
+Everything You Need to Know for Data Transfers Under the GDPR

 Data transfers are one of the slippery slopes where you can easily violate the GDPR.
 Despite your best intentions in handling your users’ data, you have to be extremely cautious where you send that data in order to avoid the massive GDPR penalties.